Ashir-Qayyum/python-books-with-roadmap/README.md

 - 🔵 **Complete Beginners** (non-programmers, non-CS background, or those new to Python but know other languages).
 - 🔵 **Aspiring Data Science & AI/ML Students** (like engineers preparing for Masters) who want to use Python as their foundation.

-⚠️ Note: This is not a full Data Science/AI course roadmap.
+⚠️ Note: This is not a full Data Science/AI course roadmap.<br><br>
 It is a **Python-focused study plan**, with two tracks:
 - **General Python Programming** for anyone.
 - **Python for DS/AI Preparation** for those planning to advance into Data Science & AI.